Briontechnology/QuantumAion-Functional-Prototype/README.md

 Intuitive UI/UX Design: Features a clean and responsive user interface developed in collaboration with expert UX designers.
 Customization Options: Allows users to tailor settings and preferences to their needs.
 7. Automated Training and Continuous Learning Auto-Training Feature: Detects new high-quality data and automatically initiates model fine-tuning to improve performance.
+This is also known as fresh data integration.
 Continuous Improvement: Implements feedback loops for ongoing optimization based on user interactions and system performance.
 8. Robust Security and Safety Protocols
 Safety Guards: Incorporates advanced safety protocols to prevent unauthorized access and ensure safe operation.